 Clearly, in life, you may find yourself in the midst of circumstances that will leave you feeling angry and irritated at times.
 It happens to everybody.
 However, it is concerning if you are experiencing angry outbursts due to things that normally wouldn’t have bothered you in the past.
 Or, your irritability feels extreme or out of control, and you are unsure as to the cause.
 If it’s significantly impacting your social, occupational, or other areas of functioning, it’s probably time to seek out help.
 And working with an anxiety coach can be a great place to start.

 Hi, I’m Kris Henderson, LPC.
 I want you to know that I am here to help.
-I invite you to contact me or make an appointment online.
+The easiest way to start taking control of your anxiety is to take the FREE 5-Day Anxiety Detox Challenge.
+If you would like more personalized support, I invite you to contact me or make an appointment online.
 Once we figure out the cause, we can better find a solution so you can focus on being happy more often than being irritable.

 This article originally appeared on Counseling Solutions of West Michigan